-IPA Copa Entwicklungsgesellschaft mbH, Hamburg was founded in 2021 and newly included in the consolidated financial statements for the first time according to the equity method, pursuant to Section 311 HGB in conjunction with Section 312 HGB.
+IPA Copa Entwicklungsgesellschaft mbH, Hamburg was founded in 2021 and has been included in the consolidated financial statements since this date according to the equity method, pursuant to Section 311 HGB in conjunction with Section 312 HGB.

 No further Group companies have been included in consolidation, as these companies and the associated companies are immaterial for the net assets, financial position and results of operations pursuant to Section 296 (2) HGB and Section 311 (2) HGB, respectively.